 This didn’t help so I excused myself and went across the street to Union South to relax.
 Instead, I found myself taking several trips to the bathroom where, um, both ends of the alimentary canal were active.
 I got home and wrapped myself in blankets as I was starting to develop serious chills and I slept twelve hours of a feverish sleep interrupted several times by trips to the bathroom.

 I felt better but still out of it the next morning.
 I made myself a breakfast involving a green smoothie and yogurt.
 I had a very hard time getting the yogurt down.
 I slept a few more hours.

 Late that morning a housemate stopped me and said, “Have you…uh…stayed well?”
 Actually, no, I replied.
-She explained that several people in the house seemed to come down ill with this stomach bug at the same time–five adults and two children.
-One of them was a guest staying with us.
-At one point in the middle of the night, the guest felt the need to throw up so she went to the second floor bathroom only to hear someone throwing up and moaning there.
+She explained that several people in the house seemed to come down ill with this stomach flu at the same time–five adults and two children.
+Two of them were guests staying with us.
+At one point in the middle of the night, one guest felt the need to throw up so she went to the second floor bathroom only to hear someone throwing up and moaning there.
 So she went to the first floor bathroom but someone was also there throwing up.
 She ended up having to resort to using the sink.

 Everybody recovered within a couple of days.
 We think it came from a potluck we had Friday night–we learned later that three attendees there got sick later.
 Stomach flu–more properly known as gastroenteritis because it bears no relation to influenza–is highly contagious.